 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-You definitely want to bookmark this page, save this one to Pinterest (use that image right above this and pin it straight to your MUST TRY board!), print it out immediately and make it for your next family game night or gathering with friends.
-You might want to go ahead and double this crock pot crack chicken for more than six people, it goes really fast!
+You definitely want to bookmark this great recipe, save this one to Pinterest (use that image right above this and pin it straight to your MUST TRY board!), print it out immediately and make it for your next family game night or gathering with friends.
+You might want to go ahead and double this crock pot crack chicken for more than six people.
+It’s an easy meal, and it goes really fast!

 - 3 pounds boneless skinless chicken breasts

 - 2 packets (1 oz each) dry ranch seasoning or homemade